 The next morning I had some time to walk around La Candelaria.
 Efforts are being made to restore this neighborhood and it shows.
 There are a lot of nicely restored houses in La Candelaria.

 From Bogotá I flew to Leticia in the far south of Colombia in the Amazon Rainforest.
 It was the rainy season, so much of the forest is flooded, transportation is exclusively by boat.
 I took a motor boat along the Amazon close to the Marashá Reserve.
 The reserve is actually located in Perú, but there are no border formalities to observe.
+The nature and bird pictures from this part of my trip are in my Perú pages.

 The last part of the transfer was on a row boat, where we started bird watching.
 I stayed at the lodge for two nights.
 The lodge is located on a private lake, very scenic, with lots of wildlife around it.
 We did an evening excursion after arrival, and two long excursions the next day, extending into the night.
 After the second night we took the row boat back to the Amazon, then a scheduled commercial boat to Calanoa, where I stayed in the Calanoa Jungle Lodge for two nights.
 After arrival we did a walking tour through the village.
 The next day we took a motor boat to Lake Tarapoto, where we saw the Amazon River Dolphin (Pink River Dolphin) and the Tucuxi (Grey River Dolphin).
 On the way back to the lodge we visited one of the large islands in the Amazon, where I saw both a two-toed sloth and a three-toed sloth, plus several interesting birds.
 It was a great day for animal watching.